 - Extending from data catalog to data marketplace

 Number of Questions: 23

 Once you pass the exam, you will receive a Certificate of Education documenting that you have demonstrated mastery of the topic.
 Further, the exam counts towards

-Certified Information Management Professional (CIMP) designation in the Data Governance track.
+Certified Information Management Professional (CIMP) designation in the Data Governance and Metadata Management tracks.

 We recommend that you take detailed notes and review the course material multiple times before taking this exam.

 Click here to learn more about CIMP exams.